 In recent years, affordable sound recorders with 3.5mm mic jacks have proliferated.
 They supply low-voltage “plug-in power” to condenser mics, rather than the 48 volt phantom power that one would expect of a portable mixer with XLR inputs.
-I have a Sound Devices MixPre and low-noise mics, but their bulk keeps me from using them when I’m traveling light.
-Instead I use a Sony MZ-RH1 Hi-MD recorder which has excellent mic preamps.
+I have a Sound Devices MixPre and low-noise mics, but I prefer a smaller recorder when I’m traveling light.
 However, the plug-in power mics from all major manufacturers are too noisy for recording quiet sources... until now?

 Over the years I’ve experimented with Panasonic WM-61a capsules to make cheap binaural mics.
 They are great for urban soundscapes but way too hissy for recording quiet sounds.
 The Linkwitz mod helps a bit, but mostly affects the frequency response and SPL handling, not self-noise.

 A few years ago I took the plunge and bought a pair of DSM mics from Sonic Studios (DSM1-medium).
 I was impressed because they were slightly less noisy than my stock Panasonics, and the high end seemed less pinched and strident.
 Still, the price difference far surpassed the quality difference (Panasonic pair = $4 USD, DSM pair = $450) and the sales copy seemed like snake-oil to me.
 Regardless, the DSM mics were my “daily drivers” for a few years.